How Many Credit Inquiries is Too Many?

 Soft credit inquiries, on the other hand, don’t involve requests for new credit, and thus have no adverse effect on your credit score (Does a credit check lower your credit score?).

-While there is not a set number of credit inquiries that you should aim to stay below, it’s generally best to keep hard credit inquiries to a minimum to ensure your credit score is not negatively impacted.
+While there is not a set number of credit inquiries that you should aim to stay below, it’s generally best to keep hard credit inquiries to a minimum to ensure your credit score is not negatively impacted in any way.

 I recently did a Credit Karma review, which happened to come with a wealth of insights on credit scoring, one having to do with credit inquiries.